Approach

 We are pursuing a phased approach to develop and implement the strategic plan.
 Each phase in the five-phase approach is designed to build upon the previous one to enable the University to adapt to the changing needs of the Penn State community and the world at large.

-In the summer of 2023, Penn State initiated the new strategic planning process.
+In February 2023, President Neeli Bendapudi shared her vision for Penn State and her goals for the University.
+In the summer of 2023, Penn State initiated the new strategic planning process and workgroups were formed to begin the work of crafting the new institutional strategic plan.
 Phase one, which included agile information gathering and landscape evaluations, provided preliminary strategy frameworks to inform the future phases of strategic planning.

-Phase 2 (in progress):Appointing goal leads, developing the next institutional strategic plan; sharing draft plan with community for feedback;
+Phase 2 (complete): Appointed goal leads, developed the next institutional strategic plan; shared draft plan with community for feedback;

-Phase 3: Developing unit, college and campus plans that align with broad institutional plans;
+Phase 3 (in progress): Developing unit, college, and campus plans that align with broad institutional plans;

 Phase 4: Implementing institutional and unit plans; and